Deadly Blessing: Filming

 Deadly Blessing was filmed on location in Dallas, Ennis, and Waxahachie, Texas.
 Filming began on November 10, 1980, with a projected completion date of December 22, 1980.
 Ernest Borgnine took a brief hiatus from filming after being thrown from a horse-drawn buggy and injuring his back.

 According to Craven, as the film marked his first feature for a major studio, he sought to create a more glossy and professional film: "I wanted a big, smooth, sort of Philip Wylie look to it.
 We very consciously went in with that intention.
 Robert Jessup, the cinematographer, and I went to Philip Wylie's books and Van Gogh's paintings for the looks of the house down the lane and the young woman's paintings."

-Special effects for the incubus entity that appears at the end of the film were originally going to be designed by John Dykstra, but after Dykstra was forced to drop out of th project due to his obligations on Firefox (1982), Everett Alson and Ira Anderson replaced him.
+Special effects for the incubus entity that appears at the end of the film were originally going to be designed by John Dykstra, but after Dykstra was forced to drop out of the project due to his obligations on Firefox (1982), Everett Alson and Ira Anderson replaced him.